EntropyZero/Toucan/README.md

 1. Create your model, views and add a controller inheriting from ToucanController.
 2. Add LoadAndAuthorize attributes to your controller to indicate which models to load.
 This is convention driven, and loads by the Id in the route.
 3. Implement a role permission scheme during configuration.
 The AddToucan extension method takes a lambda which may use to call an abilities class that has a method for configuring permissions.
-See the sample app for a minor sample.
+See the sample app for a minor example.

 A sample app is included in the sources that shows the basics of working with Toucan.